-The feet are often an overlooked part of the body, and one of the places I focus on with my clients.
-Many people are not used to using their feet as intensely as we do in yoga, and suddenly they become aware of their own limitations as a result of "tight" feet.
+The feet are often an overlooked part of the body and one of the places I focus on with my clients.
+A lot of people are not used to using their feet as intensely as we do in yoga, and suddenly they become aware of their own limitations as a result of "tight" feet.

-But imbalances and limitations in the feet play a much bigger role in our well-being than we think.
-Our feet are our foundation, if something is wrong here, we create a chain reaction of imbalances up through the body.
-Many people think tightness is caused by tight muscles, but our muscles are only one of the components, our connective tissue plays a much bigger role.
+But imbalances and limitations in the feet play a much bigger role in your well-being than you think.
+Your feet are your foundation, if something is wrong here, you create a chain reaction of imbalances up through the body.
+You might think your tightness is caused by tight muscles, but your muscles are only one of the components, your connective tissue plays a much bigger role.

-The connective tissue in the body determines, in interaction with our muscles and joints, how much and how far we can stretch and bend the body.
-Our connective tissue is arranged in paths that, among other things, connects the upper body with the lower body, and blockages caused by injuries, physical or mental tension or repetitive movements limit us in our natural range.
+The connective tissue in the body determines, in interaction with your muscles and joints, how much and how far you can stretch and bend the body.
+Our connective tissue is arranged in paths that, among other things, connect the upper body with the lower body, and blockages caused by injuries, physical or mental tension, or repetitive movements limit you in your natural range.

-Through Yoga, we work focused on stretching and massaging the connective tissue, and on bringing the body back to a natural state of strength, flexibility and balance.
+Through Yoga, you work focused on stretching and massaging the connective tissue, and on bringing the body back to a natural state of strength, flexibility, and balance.
 Because the connective tissue is arranged in pathways in the body, blockages in one part of the body can lead to restrictions somewhere else in the body.
 That is why yoga works with the whole body.

-Here is a small, but effective way, to stretch the connective tissue on the soles of our feet.
+Here is a small, but effective way, to stretch the connective tissue on the soles of your feet.

-The exercise focuses on the muscles, ligaments and connective tissue on the sole of the foot, and at the same time stretches the deep layers of calf muscles that move the toes and support the arch.
+The exercise focuses on the muscles, ligaments, and connective tissue on the sole, and at the same time stretches the deep layers of calf muscles that move the toes and support the arch.